ABOUT ME

 He has worked with global icons such as Gisele Bundchen, Heidi Klum, Salma Hayek, Christy Turlington, Annie Leibovitz, Richard Avedon, Peter Lindbergh, Mario Testino, Steven Meisel, Bruce Weber, Paolo Roversi, Tim Walker, Terry Richardson, and many others.

-He is also self-taught musician, he writes, sings, produces, mixes, and plays all of the standard instruments, as well as some unconventional.
-He owned and ran his own professional music studio in Williamsburg, BK from 2007 to 2020, where he briefly did jingles for; Kenneth Cole, DKNY, The Children’s Place, Macy’s, Ann Taylor, and Clarks Shoes, before deciding to embed himself instead on his own solo projects.
+He is a self-taught musician, and writes, sings, produces, mixes, and plays all of the standard instruments, as well as some unconventional.
+He owned and ran his own professional music studio in Williamsburg, BK from 2007 to 2020, where he briefly did jingles for; Kenneth Cole, DKNY, The Children’s Place, Macy’s, Ann Taylor, and Clarks Shoes, before deciding to embed himself instead into his own solo projects.

-With his first in 2007, Mama’s Boy Goes Digital, Of Hearts.
+His first was, Mama’s Boy Goes Digital, Of Hearts in 2007.
 He co-wrote, produced and sang on the project with featured singer and guest, Rachel Platten.
-Then further released three of his own albums under the name, 'Dream Louise' after his late grandmother, Dream Louise (self-titled), Synth-Etic, and Epiph-O-Matic.
+Then further released three of his own albums under the name, 'Dream Louise' after his late grandmother, Dream Louise (self-titled), Synth-Etic, and EpiphOMatic.

-His 26 years spent with music, and skating the streets of New York mixed with a high-fashion career and a love for design has shaped a unique creative narrative—this one has been formed by high society and equally subculture, and the streets.
+His 26 years spent with music, and skating the streets of New York mixed with a high-fashion career and a love for design has shaped a unique creative narrative— one that has been formed by high society and equally subculture, and the streets.
 These conflicting influences often battle each other and yet define each other.
-We see this in the form of question repeatedly surface in Josh’s work.
-Who are we?
-In context to modern culture and society.
+We see this in the form of a question repeatedly surfacing in Josh’s work.
+Who are we In context to modern culture and society?
 He proposes that it’s a choice that can be made over and over again.
-“Culture and society, it's human made, we get to choose who we are in this film called “life", and everyone is dressed in costume, everyone.”
+“Culture and society, it's human made, we get to choose who we are in this film called “life", and everyone is dressed in costume, everyone, and you’ve been invited.”

 Covid in New York put a pause to Josh’s art career as it did for many.
-It wasn’t until he moved to Lisbon and found the perfect art studio in the Principe Real area that he began a new collection.
+It wasn’t until he moved to Lisbon and found the perfect atilier in the Principe Real area, that he began a new collection.
 A 2025 group show at the, High Field Conservatory, Cape Cod with Jeremy Wagner, and Jiyoung Park Wagner kicked off this new momentum.
-Josh’s new collection of large-scale works is titled, ‘Becoming’- a visual observance of identity can be viewed in the Lisbon studio.
+Josh’s new collection of medium to large-scale works is titled, ‘Becoming’- a visual observance of identity can be viewed in the Lisbon studio.

 “A heck of a guy”, says Nicole Hitchins of Source Studios.